 If you are looking for a map of Labrador Park click here for the NParks map which includes a guided walk of the Labrador Nature Reserve and Coastal Trail.

-It is possible to walk, cycle or scoot along the waterfront from Labrador Park all the way Keppel Bay where you can reward yourself with coffee or a meal at kid-friendly restaurants like Prive or Bayswater Kitchen.
+It is possible to walk, cycle or scoot along the waterfront from Labrador Park all the way to Keppel Bay where you can reward yourself with coffee or a meal at kid-friendly restaurants like Prive or Bayswater Kitchen.
+Update: Do note that currently the Bukit Chermin Boardwalk (that connects Labrador Park to Keppel Bay) is currently closed until 30 June 2023

 If you head off to the left from Carpark B, you’ll first come to a large sandy play area that includes a see-saw, swings, and merry-go-round.